opendocsg/slw-judgments-backfill/2015_SGHC_33/report.md

 _Criminal Procedure and Sentencing_ – _Sentencing_ – _Principles_

 [LawNet Editorial Note: The appeal to this decision in Criminal Appeal No 2 of 2015 was dismissed by the Court of Appeal on 26 January 2016.
-See [2016] SGCA 6.]
+See <span class="citation">[2016] SGCA 6</span>.]

 3 February 2015